-Headboards are believed to date to as far back as the times of Ancient Egypt and Ancient Greece, with the latter receiving the credit for the idea of making headboards more comfortable.
-In those days, headboards were a luxury and owning a headboard was a sign of status.
+Headboards are believed to date as far back as Ancient Egypt and Ancient Greece, with the latter receiving the credit for the idea of making headboards more comfortable.
+In those days, headboards were a luxury, and owning a headboard was a sign of status.

 Today, though, it’s a whole new story.
 A headboard is a common sight in a bedroom.

 If you’re thinking of buying a headboard for your bed, whether replacing an old one or buying one to go with a new bed, this guide is for you.
 Find out what you need to know in our Bedstar Buying Guide to Headboards.

 It’s your choice.
 Many people have them, but not everyone does.
 Some people are perfectly happy without them.
 However, the headboard’s original idea is to protect you against any draft coming from the wall, but now there’s more of an aesthetic function to them.
 They add completeness to the bed, but besides the fantastic aesthetics and keeping you out of a draft, headboards offer extra benefits:

 Why do we wash our pillowcases?
 The reason is that we sweat.
 Just like we sweat onto our pillowcase and the grease from our hair can also rub off onto it, we could do the same to the wall and mark and stain it.
 If you have a headboard, your head can no longer come into direct contact with the wall and mark it.